 A culture of safety can be defined as an organization’s attitude toward safety and the ways it communicates this attitude to employees.
 Though a culture of safety involves minimizing risk, it also includes the shared values and beliefs about safety that the employees of an organization have.

 Occupational health and safety specialists can help organizations create and maintain a culture of safety.
 These professionals work tirelessly to inspect workplaces and ensure organizations follow safety regulations and minimize risk.
-By using skills developed through a program such as a Bachelor of Science in Occupational Safety (BSOS), these professionals impact organizations in ways that can prevent injury and even death.
+By using skills developed through a program such as a Bachelor’s in Occupational Safety & Health (OSH), these professionals impact organizations in ways that can prevent injury and even death.

 Why Build a Culture of Safety?